ucsd-dsc-arts/dsc160-final-dsc160-final-group19/README.md

 - How do your results relate to broader social, cultural, economic political, etc., issues?
 - What are the ethical concerns for this form of generative art?
 - In what future directions could you expand this work?

+Advancements in the field of generative art have been quite spectacular.
+With music, the best advancements were made by applying specific models to specific datasets, and, as our experience shows, the models malfunction when presented with music of less structure or different genres.
+The ideal model would encompass all possible differences, and it is hard to tell what we are lacking.
+On the model side, it would be perfect if we could utilize some type of a “music theory of everything”, although the point of applying neural networks to this task is to let the models figure that theory out.
+It seems GANs, LSTMs, and encoder-decoder systems perform well together, each one covering the disadvantages of the others.
+Therefore, the problem is on the data side, in the data itself and the way it is processed.
+The idea is human listeners rely on more than note information for music appreciation, for example we expect different instruments to play different parts, different genres to have different structures, and so on.
+On top of that, the idea of “enjoyment” is unquantifiable, so there seems to be no real measure of how well a model is doing without a human supervisor, and even then the opinion is subjective.
+Ideally, we would have compact data that would encompass a lot of information, including (but not limited to): note info (midi covers that pretty nicely), bar info, instrument info, genre info, and maybe even some type of sentiment info.
+The good news is all of these measurements are achievable to some capacity, and a GAN discriminator could assume the role of an objective human supervisor, so we believe that it would be possible to create a near-perfect dataset and train a near-perfect model that could create catchy human-like music for everyone to enjoy.

 ## Team Roles